xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 distinction
 --->

-## 1 Critical Computing in the Humanities, Core Principles
+## 1 Critical Computing in the Humanities

 It is our firm belief that teaching computational principles in the humanities must be grounded in the practices of humanities research and answer to the